owainlewis/apidoc/README.md

 # API DOC

-Generate professional looking, human readable documentation from **Swagger** or RAML (TODO).
+Generate professional looking, human readable documentation from Swagger.

 A demo can be found [here](https://swagger-docs.herokuapp.com/docs/uber)

-Currently this only supports Swagger but RAML will be next.
+Currently this only supports Swagger YAML format, but RAML will be next.
 You can quickly customize any of the templates.

 Simply drop your Swagger specs in static/specs and off you go :)